-From the vision of three angling enthusiasts to a fishing club that now boasts 86 members, Hemlington Angling Club was formed in November 2018 and has quickly established itself within the community.
+From the vision of three angling enthusiasts to a fishing club that now boasts 86 members, Hemlington Angling Club was re-constituted in November 2018 after being around for many years and has quickly established itself within the community.

 North Ormesby Neighbourhood Development Trust (NONDET) is a company limited by guarantee and a registered charity.
 Their aim is to improve the quality of life in the community through housing, childcare, and personal and social development.
 They encourage local residents to become involved in the running of the organisation and to set the policies which direct the work of the organisation projects.

 This award was kindly sponsored by Ashall Projects Ltd.

 Citizen of the Year Award